WatariClaud/search-github-api/README.md

 I am pleased with the general functionality of the application, and proud of the overall project, especially the pagination.

-Given more time, I would implement the graphql version of the API and improve the styling.
+Given more time, I would implement the graphql version of the API and improve the styling (responsive queries not available, better experience on wider screens).